solui/solui/packages/docs/CommandLine/View/README.md

 ## Spec validation

-When you view a spec, solUI will first validate the spec and immediately display an error if there are any problems.
+When you view a UI, solUI will first validate the spec and immediately display an error if there are any problems.

 (img)